 So when you hear something like 50% of the workforce is disengaged, and another 18% is actively disengaged (meaning they are consciously causing problems at their company due to low morale), there’s a good chance that you or someone on your team isn’t quite in the mood to brag at the moment.

-What I’m sharing here is that building employee morale in the workplace is possible.
+What I’m sharing here is that building employee motivation and morale in the workplace is possible.
 It’s not just a matter of getting people to be happier at work, but also confident and enthusiastic, and even to the point where they look forward to going into the office (most days).
 I’ve been happy with every position I’ve held, but when it clicks, you realize what you had was good, but what you have is near-perfect.

-For those in management, try your best to really think about whether or not you’re implementing these activities as morale boosters.
+So, for those in management, try your best to really think about whether or not you’re implementing these activities as morale boosters.
 Many of you might think you are, but you aren’t.
 And worse, many of you might say you are, but you aren’t.
 For everyone else, think about whether or not your company is living up to the standard they should be.
 If not, push for change.

 Some office morale ideas to help boost positivity in the workplace (and keep it high):